Cover of Free to Focus: A Total Productivity System to Achieve More by Doing Less

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Free to Focus: A Total Productivity System to Achieve More by Doing Less:(Showing 16 of 16)
+The most popular highlights from Free to Focus: A Total Productivity System to Achieve More by Doing Less, saved by readers on Screvi.

 “For real productivity, however, we need to prioritize people.
 You're a human being, not a human doing.”